renebarto/baremetal/doc/05-console-uart1.md

 #### Startup.S

+As we are going to write to registers, we first need to set up the system such that this is allowed.
+By default, all access to registers on Exception Level 1 (EL1) and below will be trapped, leading to an exception at El2.
+So we will need to do some programming in assembly to make sure the SoC is set up correctly.
-In order to prepare for running code which used stack and heap, we will change the startup code.
+Also, in order to prepare for running code which used stack and heap, we will change the startup code.
 This code will use a memory map, which will be loaded through two additional headers, which will be covered soon.
 Also, as all applications will be using the same startup code, it is more logical to move this code to the baremetal library.
 We therefore remove `code/applications/demo/src/start.S`, and add a new file `code/libraries/baremetal/src/Startup.S`

+This also means we can remove `code/applications/demo/src/start.S`.

 ```asm
 File: code/libraries/baremetal/src/Startup.S